How to install WordPress on a subdomain

 - In the Select Language list box, select the default language for the application.

-- To limit the number of login attempts, select the Limit Login Attempts check box.
+- To limit the number of login attempts, under Select Plugin(s), select the Limit Login Attempts check box.

 Limiting the number of login attempts can help increase the security of your WordPress installation.